Chart Color Schemes

 Atherton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Atherton, as assessed in the latest Census, 86.7% of dwellings were houses with the remaining 13.4% being other types such as semi-detached homes and apartments.
-This compares to Non-Metro Qld's figures of 91.0% houses and 9.0% other dwellings.
-Home ownership in Atherton stood at 42.2%, with mortgaged properties at 27.1% and rented ones at 30.7%.
-The median monthly mortgage repayment in the area was $1,460, higher than Non-Metro Qld's average of $1,430.
-The median weekly rent in Atherton was $280, compared to Non-Metro Qld's figure of $270.
-Nationally, Atherton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Atherton's dwelling structure, as per the latest Census, consisted of 86.7% houses and 13.4% other dwellings.
+In comparison, Non-Metro Qld had 91.0% houses and 9.0% other dwellings.
+Home ownership in Atherton was at 42.2%, with mortgaged dwellings at 27.1% and rented ones at 30.7%.
+The median monthly mortgage repayment was $1,460, higher than Non-Metro Qld's average of $1,430.
+Median weekly rent in Atherton was $280, compared to Non-Metro Qld's $270.
+Nationally, Atherton's mortgage repayments were lower at $1,460 versus Australia's average of $1,863, and rents were substantially lower at $280 compared to the national figure of $375.

 Frequently Asked Questions - Housing